Skip to the content.

 umap-learn https://doi.org/10.21105/joss.00861

 This is a template for the Methods section of a scientific publication and is intended to serve as a starting point.
 Only retain paragraphs relevant to your analysis.
 References [ref] to the respective publications are curated in the software table above.
-Versions (ver) have to be read out from the respective conda environment specifications (.yaml file) or post execution.
+Versions (ver) have to be read out from the respective conda environment specifications (workflow/envs/*.yaml file) or post-execution in the result directory (unsupervised_analysis/envs/*.yaml).
 Parameters that have to be adapted depending on the data or workflow configurations are denoted in squared brackets e.g. [X].

 The outlined analyses were performed using the programming languages R (ver) [ref] and Python (ver) [ref] unless stated otherwise.
 We applied both linear and non-linear unsupervised analysis methods for dimensionality reduction on normalized data for downstream analyses (e.g., clustering) and to visualize emerging patterns in lower dimensional embeddings.